 If you have not indicated to us whether the money you have purchased under a foreign exchange contract is to be returned to you or sent to a third party, then we will not safeguard this money.

 The reason for the difference in approach, is that the Payment Services Regulations 2017 only allow us to safeguard money which is part of a “payment service”.
 If we exchange money from one currency to another and return money in the purchased currency to you, then technically no “payment service” is being carried out.

 9.1 What is the online platform?
 The online platform is our platform, made available via our website where you can:

 9.2 How can I gain access to the online platform?
 You will need to have access to the internet, you can then enter your email address and password on the relevant part of the website.

 9.3 Do I have any obligations to keep the online platform safe?
 Yes, you must take all reasonable steps to keep safe the online platform and your password used to gain access to the online platform.
 This includes you:

-(a) keeping your password used to obtain access to the online platform safe by, for example, not telling anyone your password or otherwise being careless with the secrecy of your password; (b) notifying us by telephone or email using the contact details set out in clause 1.2 How you can contact us:, without undue delay, on becoming aware of:
+(b) notifying us by telephone or email using the contact details set out in clause 1.2 How you can contact us:, without undue delay, on becoming aware of: